Coast Guard, DHS.

-(a) Regulated areas.
-The regulations in this section apply to the following areas:
+(a) Regulated area.
+The regulations in this section apply to the following area:

 (1) Parade Area: All navigable waters, from surface to bottom, on a pre-determined course in the northern portion of the San Diego Main Ship Channel from Shelter Island Basin, past the Embarcadero, crossing the federal navigable channel and ending off of Coronado Island.

 Designated representative means a Coast Guard Patrol Commander, including a Coast Guard coxswain, petty officer, or other officer operating a Coast Guard vessel and a Federal, State, and local officer designated by or assisting the Captain of the Port Sector San Diego (COTP) in the enforcement of the regulations in this section.

 Participant means all persons and vessels registered with the event sponsor as a participants in the parade.